 Please note the following policies regarding late payments and delinquent accounts:

-- All accounts not paid in full by the first day of each term are subject to a late payment fee of $35 in addition to monthly interest at a rate of 1.5 percent per month.
+- All accounts not paid in full by the due date for each term are subject to a late payment fee of $35 in addition to monthly interest at a rate of 1.5 percent per month.
 Loan funds or any other sources of financial aid not received by the first day of each term are subject to late charges and interest.
 Therefore, all loans should be applied for prior to July 1 to help ensure timely receipt.